Reposting this 2011 review because the Kindle Edition is on sale for $1.99

 This is still not my favorite of the Narnia books.
 The characters just do not seem as compelling as some of the other books.
 But I do have a new appreciation for it on this reading.

-I picked it up last week because its was on sale for kindle for $2.99.
-It is still on sale.
-The rest of the books of the series are $7.99.
-So I might not pick them up for kindle, I might just read the paper.
 The kindle version has very nice black and white line drawings that look very good on the kindle.
 It is a short read.
 I read the last half of the book last night in an hour.